 Take a Lake Break

-The Twin Cities are bordered by 13 lakes, which become paradise during summer.
-The neighborhood of Linden Hills has three of the most stunning — Lake Calhoun, Lake of the Isles and Lake Harriet, which is a great jumping-off point to fun summertime experiences.
+The Twin Cities are bordered by numerous lakes, which become paradise during summer.
+The neighborhood of Linden Hills has three of the most stunning — Bde Maka Ska, Lake of the Isles and Lake Harriet, which is a great jumping-off point to fun summertime experiences.
 Head to Wheel Fun Rentals to rent a bike and ride around Lake Harriet, which is surrounded by greenery.
 Relax at the fairy tale-esque Lyndale Park Rose Garden, which is filled with majestic oak trees.
 Make another stop at the castle-like Lake Harriet Bandshell, where concerts are held.
 Whether or not a performance is on, it’s a great spot for admiring the picture-perfect park with ice cream.
 On your way back to town, make a stop at Matt’s Bar and Grill, where the star of the menu is a Minnesota classic: the Juicy Lucy, a burger filled to the core with gooey American cheese.